Most of the population speak Indonesian but the most widely spoken language is Balinese.

 The best time to head to Bali is during the dry season between June and October.
-The shoulder seasons of May and November are also a great time to travel and are a little cheaper and less busy whereas the wet season is - as you can expect from the name- rather wet.
-The tropical rainfall is what makes Bali so lush, so it really is an all year round destination.
+The quieter shoulder seasons of May and November are where you'll find cheap package deals whereas the wet season is, unsurprisingly, rather wet.
+However, the tropical rainfall is what makes Bali so lush, with the inland areas like Ubud being the greenest, so it really is an all year round destination.

-Bali is the perfect place if you are travelling on a budget as the cost of transport, taxis, hostels, drinks and meals are so much lower than in the UK so you can easily get around the island, stay in your favourite places, enjoy local cuisine and make the most of the nightlife.
+Bali is easy to travel on a budget as the cost of transport, taxis, hostels, drinks and meals are so much lower than in the UK so you can easily get around the island, stay in your favourite places, enjoy local cuisine and make the most of the nightlife.